SpaNb4/spanb4/README.md

 ## I'm a Developer, Student and Сat 😸!!!

--   🔭 I finished a cool front-end course from RSSchool: [Become a student!][course]
+-   🔭 I finished a JavaScript and React courses from RSSchool: [Become a student!][course]
--   🌱 I'm currently taking a course on React
 -   🥅 2021 Goals: Find a job 🤣
 -   ⚡ Fun fact: I love cats, but there is a cat that I love the most 😉